Use no-code agents as tools

 Usage example

-The following example demonstrates how to use a no-code text generation application as a tool in a chat completion.
-The example uses a hypothetical product description application, but you can use any no-code application in this way.
+The following example demonstrates how to use a no-code agent that performs text generation tasks as a tool in a chat completion.
+The example uses a hypothetical product description agent, but you can use any no-code agent in this way.

-Create a function that calls your deployed application
+Create a function that calls your deployed agent

-First, create a function that calls your deployed application.
+First, create a function that calls your deployed agent.
 You will use this function if the LLM you’re chatting with decides to use the tool.

 The function below takes a product_name

-parameter, invokes a no-code text generation application with the application’s required input fields, and returns the generated product description.
+parameter, invokes the no-code agent with the agent’s required input fields, and returns the generated product description.

-If you are unfamiliar with how to invoke a no-code application with the SDK, see the no-code application guide.
+If you are unfamiliar with how to invoke a no-code agent with the SDK, see the no-code agent guide.

-Next, define your application as a tool so the LLM knows when to use it.
+Next, define your agent as a tool so the LLM knows when to use it.
 See the tool structure section for more details on the tool object.

-Use your application as a tool in a chat completion
+Use your agent as a tool in a chat completion

 Add the tools array to the chat endpoint call along with your array of messages.
 Setting tool_choice